 Mara’s are the 4th largest rodent in the world after capybara’s, beavers and porcupines.
 They can reach up to 18 inches in height.

-Milo and Milly, our pair of mara’s, can often be seen basking in the sunshine in their enclosure.
-They like to be close to each other and communicate through a variety of sounds.
+Milly, our mara, can often be seen basking in the sunshine in her enclosure.